-If you are suffering from unexplained headaches that don’t seem to go away, it could be a sign of a Nervous breakdown.
+If you are suffering from unexplained headaches that don’t seem to go away, it could be one of the signs of a nervous breakdown.

-When you feel stressful, try doing gentle neck rolls, shoulder rolls, facial exercises, and deep breathing, you would instantly feel better.
+When you feel stressed, try doing gentle neck rolls, shoulder rolls, facial exercises, and deep breathing, you would instantly feel better.

 2) Irregular heartbeat